gbouvignies/ChemEx/website/docs/user_guide/running_chemex.md

 ---
-sidebar_position: 2
+sidebar_position: 1
-lastmod: 2022-04-19T20:14:49.735Z
 ---

 # Running ChemEx

-ChemEx is a command-line application.
-After the installation, you can run the program directly from the shell prompt using the command `chemex`:
+ChemEx operates as a command-line tool.
+Once installed, execute it from the shell prompt with the `chemex` command:

 ```shell
 chemex <subcommand> <options>
 ```

-Four **sub-commands** are available, each corresponding to a specific task:
+It offers four **sub-commands**, each dedicated to a distinct functionality:

-- [`fit`](fitting/chemex_fit.md) starts the fits of experimental datasets: if you are interested in ChemEx, this is likely the sub-command you are looking for.
+- [`fit`](fitting/chemex_fit.md): Initiates the fitting of experimental data.
+This is the primary sub-command for most ChemEx users.
-- `simulate` executes the module, which allows to calculate synthetic profiles from a given experiment and a given model.
+- `simulate`: Runs the module to generate synthetic profiles using specified experiments and models.
-- `pick_cest` is a small GUI application, which plots CEST, cos-CEST and D-CEST profiles for interactive dip picking and obtaining starting minor state position values.
+- `pick_cest`: Provides a small GUI for plotting CEST, cos-CEST, and D-CEST profiles.
+It facilitates interactive dip picking and initial estimation of minor state positions.
-- `plot_param` produces plots of selected parameters based on fitting output results.
+- `plot_param`: Generates plots for selected parameters derived from fitting results.

 :::tip

-You can obtain the list of available sub-commands using the `--help` option.
+Retrieve a list of all sub-commands by using the `--help` option:

 ```bash
 chemex --help
 ```

-You can display the list of options associated with each sub-command using the sub-command name followed by the `--help` option.
+For details on each sub-command's options, append `--help` after the sub-command:

 ```bash
 chemex <subcommand> --help